ravindasenarath/aws-saa/README.md

  - Users can be grouped
  - Groups only contain users, not other groups
  - Users don't have to belong to a group and user can belong to multiple groups.
+ - Thinks only root users are allowed to do
+  - Change account name or root password or root email address
+  - Change AWS support plan
+  - Close AWS account, enable MFA on S3 bucket delete
+  - Create Cloudfront key pair
+  - Register for GovCloud.

 ### Permissions